hlashbrooke/WordPress-Plugin-Template/README.md

 ## How do I use it?

-You can simply copy the files out of this repo and rename everything as you need it, but to make things easier I have included a [shell script](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/build-plugin.sh) in this repo that will automatically copy the files to a new folder, remove all traces of the existing git repo, and rename everything in the files according to your new plugin name.
+You can simply copy the files out of this repo and rename everything as you need it, but to make things easier I have included a [shell script](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/build-plugin.sh) in this repo that will automatically copy the files to a new folder, remove all traces of the existing git repo, rename everything in the files according to your new plugin name, and initialise a new git repo in the folder.

 ### Running the script